Kansas City crime family: 21st century

 William "Willie the Rat" Cammisano, Sr., became the family's next boss until his death in 1995.
 Anthony Civella then became the new boss.
 He died in 2006.

 The Kansas City family had an estimated 25 made members as of the late 1990s, according to the FBI.

 The current boss of the family is believed to be John Joseph Sciortino, also known as "Johnny Joe", godson of Anthony Civella.
-The current underboss was believed to be Peter Simone.
+A recent underboss was believed to be Peter Simone.

 On July 21, 2008, Carl "Tuffy" DeLuna, former underboss to Nick Civella and brother-in-law to Anthony Civella, died.

 In the early hours of October 20, 2008, the historic Hereford House restaurant in downtown Kansas City was destroyed in a calculated arson attack orchestrated by Rodney J. Anderson, a co-owner of the establishment.
 The crime was carried out with the assistance of Vincent Pisciotta, a known soldier in the Kansas City Crime Family, and Mark Sorrentino, a long-time criminal associate with ties to the local underworld.
 The plot was intended to secure over $2.4 million in insurance payouts amid Anderson’s looming bankruptcy.

 According to federal prosecutors, Anderson hired Pisciotta—reportedly a loyal enforcer in the remnants of the Kansas City Crime Family to execute the arson in exchange for a portion of the payout.
 Using security access provided by Anderson, Pisciotta, Sorrentino, and a still-unidentified co-conspirator entered the premises with 14 five-gallon containers of gasoline, strategically placing them throughout the bar to maximize the explosion.
 The crew disabled the fire suppression systems and used a delayed ignition device, resulting in a violent blast that rocked downtown but miraculously caused no injuries.

 The arson was meticulously planned, with surveillance footage later showing a walkthrough of the premises and the actual placement of accelerants.
 After the fire, Anderson attempted to collect an advance on the insurance claim, which later served as the basis for a federal mail fraud charge.